 One out of five shoppers abandons their cart because of a complicated checkout process.
 This translates to billions of dollars in lost revenue.
-But optimizing the checkout process can increase revenues by 35.26%.
+Optimizing the checkout process, however, can increase revenues by 35.26%.

 Fortunately, subscription billing platforms work with payment gateways that have simplified the payment process.
 This allows you to offer various payment options to your customers, all while ensuring a fast and easy checkout process.

 With the automated billing system working hard to track, collect, and follow up on late payments, you won’t have to chase customers yourself or hire a collections team.
 Plus, you can easily flag non-payments and the customers who need more attention.
 You’ll realize just how important this is once your customer base has grown.

 Because you have customers bringing in a regular stream of income, subscription billing lets you project future revenues.
 The insights you gather from data analytics also allow you to assess the health of your company.
 You’ll be better equipped to make strategic decisions and scale your business.

 Because automated billing systems allow for flexible billing, you’ll be able to easily tweak your product offerings and treat your customers to discounts, trial periods, and plan upgrades.
 These promotional offers can help retain existing customers and attract new ones.
 Watch your business flourish!

 To ensure the sustainability of your business and avoid legal problems, you must be ready to secure your customers’ data.
 After all, you’re basically asking them to give you their critical financial information.

 On this note, you’ll have to apply security features and get a PCI compliance certificate.
 Implementing these features can be complicated and time-consuming.
 Fortunately, you’ll find subscription billing platforms that already have the necessary security features and compliance requirements.